-One of the most popular tools for business cloud computing and data storage is Google’s G Suite.
-G Suite includes Google Drive, which is Google’s cloud data storage and backup solution.
+One of the most popular tools for business cloud computing and data storage is Google’s Google Workspace.
+Google Workspace includes Google Drive, which is Google’s cloud data storage and backup solution.
 On its own, Google Drive is a lot like peer-to-peer file sharing.
 Anyone can create files and folders, and share those with anyone else.

 Unfortunately, whoever creates files and folders in Google Drive also controls the ability to delete them.
 From a business perspective, this poses significant risks to data security.

-The good news is that there is an answer to this potential problem, and it’s called Google Team Drive.
+The good news is that there is an answer to this potential problem, and it’s called shared drives (formerly Team Drives).

-The easiest way to explain Google Team Drive is that it is the same fundamental product as Google Drive, but with an added administrative layer that provides control and oversight to a system administrator.
+The easiest way to explain Google shared drives is that it is the same fundamental product as Google Drive, but with an added administrative layer that provides control and oversight to a system administrator.

-The Team Drive administrator can set up important security layers to protect business data, including things like:
+The shared drives administrator can set up important security layers to protect business data, including things like:

-- File ownership belongs to the “team” (business), not the creator of the file.
-Which means creators can’t accidentally or purposefully delete important documents and data.
+- File ownership belongs to the business, not the creator of the file.
+This means creators can’t accidentally or purposefully delete important documents and data.

 - Only system administrators can move folders

-- All team members can view files owned by the team
+- All members can view files owned by the team

-- Files moved into the team drive inherit the permissions of the team drive
+- Files moved into the drive inherit the permissions of shared drives

-What all of this means is that, with Google Team Drive, a business can have all the benefits of cloud computing and data storage as well as business-grade data security and system administration.
+With Google shared drives, a business can have all the benefits of cloud computing and data storage as well as business-grade data security and system administration.

-With the added security and control that Team Drive gives G Suite users, there are some common business data-related problems that can now be easily addressed.
+With the added security and control that shared drives gives Google Workspace users, there are some common business data-related problems that can now be easily addressed.
 For example:

 Improved Data Security